 If you plan to purchase a vehicle in Canada, you must purchase car insurance and get an Ontario driver’s license.
 It's illegal to operate a vehicle without the registration in the vehicle and without a valid license.
 It's also illegal to drive under the influence of drugs or alcohol.

-Alternatively, you can look into Grand River Carshare for more information about sharing a car with other members in the community.
+Alternatively, you can look into Communauto for more information about sharing a car with other members in the community.